-Shield is looking for staff writers, editors and a website manager to join our team.
+Shield is looking for editors to join our team.

-To apply for any of these roles, please contact us using the form provided.
+To apply for the role, please contact us using the form provided.
 We’ll respond to you quickly from a real email address.
 (Sorry this is a bit long-winded – it stops us being deluged by spam.)

 When we reply to you, we’ll ask you to send your CV and a covering letter briefly outlining what you would bring to the role.
-If you’re applying to work as an editor or staff writer, we’ll also ask for a writing sample of at least 500 words.
+We’ll also ask for a writing sample of at least 500 words.
 You don’t need to write something especially for your application – just your latest essay will do.

 Working for Shield